FAQ

 • FAQ 7: What is the time commitment involved in the Foundations course?

-The Foundations Course is based on 4 modules which, you will see on the website, takes place over about 5.5 weeks in the case of the "live" online course.
-When we run this course face-to-face, each module takes between 1.5 and 2 hours.
-So you probably need to plan to make about 2 hours available per module plus one hour for the ‘live’ Q&A per module across the 5.5 weeks.
-But this will vary from person to person as the exercises will take more or less time depending on prior experience.
-Please note that students are encouraged to ensure that they have sufficient time set aside to keep up with the content in order to get the most out of the course and live support.
-If you are following the "on demand" version of the course, you will have access for 2 months.
+The Foundations Course is based on 4 modules.
+You should look to make about 2 hours available per module, but this will vary from person to person as the exercises will take more or less time depending on prior experience.
+Please note that students are encouraged to ensure that they have sufficient time set aside in order to get the most out of the content, to which you will have access for 2 months.

 • FAQ 8: What is the time commitment involved in the Advanced course?

-The Advanced Course is based on four modules which, you will see on the website, takes place over about 6 weeks in the case of the "live" online course.
-When we run this course face-to-face, each module takes approximately 3 hours.
-So you probably need to set aside about 3 hours minimum per module plus one hour for the ‘live’ Q&A per module across the 6 weeks.
-But this will vary from person to person as the exercises will take more or less time depending on prior experience etc. Please note that students are encouraged to ensure that they have sufficient time set aside to keep up with the content in order to get the most out of the course and live support.
-If you are following the "on demand" version of the course, you will have access for 2 months.
+The Advanced Course is based on 4 modules.
+You should look to make about 3 hours available per module, but this will vary from person to person as the exercises will take more or less time depending on prior experience.
+Please note that students are encouraged to ensure that they have sufficient time set aside in order to get the most out of the content, to which you will have access for 2 months.

 Useful Links